Pages

 Early morning parties, blood-curdling screams, spousal abuse, child abuse, insanely loud music, mental retardation - I experienced it all.
 An ESL student told me the story of how he and his family of 45 relatives (all living together) had lived beside a man who constantly beat his wife and kids; 'it was horrible, horrible,' he said, shaking his head.
 I asked him if he had called the police and he replied, 'Negative.
 We wouldn't call police.
 Nobody call police in Taiwan because somebody might come to pay back telephone call to police.'
 In Taiwan, it's all about retribution and the repercussions of what can be viewed as squealing.

-He was a wiry old bastard of about 70 years old and he slept during the day and rustled about at night, sorting and stacking and creeping between the stacks of junk like some kind of obsessive rat, arranging and re-arranging, stacking and re-stacking the goods.
-If anyone had the temerity to park in front of his garage doors, even if only to let somebody out of their car or wait for a friend, or stop to talk for a few minutes, he would get up off his lounge chair and glare at the person behind the wheel and walk around their car, and if they didn't move fast enough from his space, he'd yell and scream and wave his fist like an escapee - threatening and cursing until whomever was parked there drove away in terror.
-I got so sick of hearing him shout that I kept a full bucket of water on my balcony, and sometimes when he was downstairs lounging on his chair and just for the hell of it, I'd sneak on to my balcony and from the fourth floor I'd throw the bucket of water over and across the lane way towards him, and quickly duck inside again, but he was always too late to see me by the time he looked up.
-I really got a kick out of that, but I'm sure he knew it was me because I had yelled down at him to 'shut the f*** up' on more than one occasion.
+He was a wiry old bastard of about 70 years old, and he slept during the day and rustled about at night, sorting and stacking and creeping between the stacks of junk like an obsessive rat, arranging and re-arranging, stacking and re-stacking the goods.
+If anyone had the temerity to park in front of his garage doors, even if only to let somebody out of their car, or wait for a friend, or stop to talk for a few minutes, he would get up off his lounge chair and glare at the person behind the wheel, and walk around their car, and if they didn't move fast enough from his space, he'd yell and scream and wave his fist like an escapee - threatening and cursing until whomever was parked there drove away in terror.
+I got so sick of hearing him shout that I kept a full bucket of water on my balcony, and sometimes when he was downstairs lounging on his chair, and just for the hell of it, I'd sneak on to my balcony, and from the fourth floor I'd throw the bucket of water over and across the lane towards him, and quickly duck inside again.
+He was always too late to see me by the time he looked up.
+I really got a kick out of that, but I'm sure he knew it was me because I had yelled down at him to 'shut the fuck up' on more than one occasion.

-Just before midnight on a quiet summer's night, a woman parked in front of his garage door with her car idling and waited for her friend, who lived in my building, to come down.
-I was lying in bed reading when I heard him yelling.
-Sensing that trouble of some sort was about to happen, I opened my balcony door and peered down into the lane to see what was going on.
-There he was, Mr. Personality.
-Screaming at this poor cringing woman, who had made no effort to move her car and didn't know what the heck was going on, and with the bat in his hands, the old fart took to the front end of her car as if he were gearing up for the 9th inning in the 7th game of the World Series, and smashed out the headlights of what looked to be a fairly new car.
-He didn't waste any time getting started this time and I was shocked to see what he was doing.
-However, in spite of all the damage he had rendered, he still wasn't finished as he lifted the bat over his head and smashed it down into the center of the hood, leaving a huge dent in the hapless woman's car.
-She honked the horn then tried to drive away, but her friend suddenly appeared out of my building.
-They shrieked at each other in Chinese so I didn't understand the words, but the meaning was very clear.
-Angry Chinese somehow has a far nastier undertone than angry English.
-The woman finally got in the car and they drove off without running him over, and everyone who had been standing on their balconies scratching their heads as they watched the show returned to their apartments and locked their doors.
+Just before midnight on a quiet summer's night, a woman parked in front of his garage door and left her car idling while she waited for her friend, who lived in my building, to come down.
+I was lying in bed reading when I heard him yell.
+Sensing that trouble of some sort was about to happen, I slid open my balcony door and peered down into the lane to see what was going on.
+There he was.
+Mr. Personality.
+Screaming at this poor cringing woman, who had made no effort to move her car and didn't know what the heck was going on, with the bat in his hands, the old fart took to the front end of her car as if he were gearing up for the 9th inning in the 7th game of the World Series, and smashed out the headlights of what looked to be a fairly new car.
+He didn't waste any time getting started this time, and I was shocked to see what he was doing.
+However, in spite of all the damage he had rendered, he still wasn't finished, as he lifted the bat over his head and smashed it down into the center of the hood, leaving a huge dent in the hapless woman's car.
+She honked the horn and tried to drive away, but her friend suddenly appeared out of my building.
+She shrieked at him in Chinese, so I didn't understand the words, but the tone was clear.
+Angry Chinese has a far nastier undertone than angry English.
+The woman finally got in the car and they drove off without running him over, and everyone who had been standing on their balconies scratching their heads as they watched the show, returned to their apartments and locked their doors.

-A few weeks later, at two in the morning, I awoke to a terrible banging.
-Wood was splintering and glass was breaking!
+A week later, at two in the morning, I awoke to an explosive banging.
+Wood was splintering!
+Glass was breaking!
 I leaped out of bed and on to my balcony to see what was going on, and luckily just in time to see the violence that was being done to my neighbor's garage doors.
 Teen-aged boys with baseball bats were smashing the crap out of his storefront, kicking and booting the door until it fell off its hinges and was left clinging to the frame by its rusty nails.
-Shards of glass glittered on the pavement and gaping holes were all that was left of the windows.
-They kicked at the garage door til it was done but no one, not even the raving lunatic himself, arrived at the scene to protest.
-Finished, they ran down the lane and disappeared and nothing was heard about it again.
+Shards of glass glittered on the pavement, and empty holes were all that was left of the garage windows.
+They kicked at the garage door til it was done, but no one, not even the raving lunatic himself, arrived at the scene to protest.
+Finished, the boys ran down the lane and disappeared, and nothing was heard about it again.
 The cleanup kept him busy for a while.

 ____________________________________________